 The Importance of Consulting a Qualified Nutritionist

 Make sure you speak to a university-qualified nutritionist!
 Because the term nutritionist is not protected, anyone can (and does) call themselves a nutritionist and it can be hard to know who to believe.
 "Nutritionists" who have completed a six week online course, or a year or two of alternative therapy courses abound.
 Look at any newspaper or magazine and reporters have seized on the results of a single study as if it were the definitive truth.
 But you wouldn't get financial advice from someone just because they've bought something - and nor does it make any sense to take nutritional advice from someone just because they've been on a diet.
-Human metabolism is far more diverse and complicated than that.

 Choose a university-qualified nutritionist who has completed at least an undergraduate degree and preferably a postgraduate qualification such as a Masters degree, in Human Nutrition.
 Research on diet and eating is notoriously difficult to conduct and assess because there are so many confounding factors - people don't live in bubbles or only eat test foods, unlike lab rats!
 That's where university-qualified nutritionists come in - we stay up to date with the most recent research and have the expertise to assess it in light of the whole body of nutrition research instead of basing our opinions on a single study.
-Better still, while we greatly respect the work of doctors and dieticians that work in hospitals, qualified nutritionists can help you avoid landing in hospital in the first place - we work on maintaining wellness, rather than dealing with disease.
+Better still, while we greatly respect the work of doctors and dietitians that work in hospitals, qualified nutritionists can help you avoid landing in hospital in the first place - we work on maintaining wellness, rather than dealing with disease.

 Contact us to find out how we can help you.